How Often Do You Need to Change Your Automatic Transmission Fluid?

 Can Changing Your Transmission Fluid Cause Damage?

 It also provides you or your mechanic with the opportunity to catch any fluid leaks from your transmission.
 Many of these leaks are very small and slow, and are easily missed because they don't leave puddles of transmission fluid on the garage floor.
 It's easy to check if the fluid is low on transmissions with a dipstick, of course.
-Transmissions without a dipstick will require you or your mechanic to be under the vehicle in order to change the oil, so a visual leak check can be performed.
+Transmissions without a dipstick will require you or your mechanic to be under the vehicle in order to change the oil so that a visual leak check can be performed.

-If your transmission has a dipstick (most modern transmissions don't) then it is certainly worth at least checking the level and condition of your transmission fluid at least as regularly as the engine oil.
+If your transmission has a dipstick (most modern transmissions don't), then it is certainly worth at least checking the level and condition of your transmission fluid at least as regularly as the engine oil.

 It never hurts to catch a transmission fault early.